 - Or, should they wait till the end of the discovery period and then try and trip you up with all of the information they were able to gather?

 Different defense attorneys will have different strategies.
 Your attorney, especially one with years of experience dealing with slip and fall litigation, will likely have some guidance here on what you can expect from the defendant’s particular legal counsel.

 Your deposition is essentially the taking of testimony in an informal setting outside of the courthouse.
 It is a question and answer process.
 Your lawyer is present, sitting beside you, and he or she can voice objections on the record just as if you were sitting on the witness stand.

 The deposition does not replace the victim taking the stand during the trial.
-During trial, where a victim testifies in court, all of the victim’s depositions answers can be used against the victim in open court.
-Which is why, the best advice we give to client’s is to be honest.
+During the trial, where a victim testifies in court, all of the victim’s depositions answers can be used against the victim in open court.
+This is why the best advice we give to clients is to be honest.

 For more on discovery, read: Grocery Store Slip and Fall; How to Prove Your Claim